A Decentralized Primal-dual Method for Constrained Minimization of a Strongly Convex Function: A method for time-varying networks

-Although $\btheta$-step in \eqref{eq:pock-pd-2} can be computed locally at each node, computing $\bx$-step and $\blambda$-step require communication among the nodes to evaluate $\cP_{\Ct}(\bom^k)$ and $\cP_{\cC}(\nsa{\bxi^k})$.
-Indeed, evaluating the average operator \eyh{$p(\cdot)$} is \emph{not} a simple operation in a decentralized computational setting which only allows for communication among the neighbors.
-To overcome this issue, we will approximate the average operator \eyh{$p(\cdot)$} using multi-communication rounds, and analyze the resulting iterations as an \emph{inexact} primal-dual algorithm.
 We define a \emph{communication round} at time $t$ as an operation over $\cG^t$ such that every node simultaneously sends and receives data to and from its neighboring nodes according to Assumption~\ref{assump:communication_general} -- the details of this operation will be discussed shortly.
 We assume that communication among neighbors occurs \emph{instantaneously}, and nodes operate \emph{synchronously}; and we further assume that for each iteration $k\geq 0$, there exists an approximate averaging operator $\cR^k(\cdot)$ which can be computed in a decentralized fashion and it approximates $\mathcal{P}_{\cC}(\cdot)$ with decreasing \emph{approximation error} as $k$, the number of iterations, increases.
 This \emph{inexact} version of APD using approximate averaging operator $\cR^k(\cdot)$ and running on time-varying communication network $\{\cG^t\}_{t\in\reals_+}$ will be called DPDA-TV. \begin{assumption} Given a time-varying network $\{\cG^t\}_{t\in\reals_+}$ such that $\cG^t=(\cN,\cE^t)$ for $t\geq 0$.
 Suppose that there is a global clock known to all $i\in\cN$.
 Assume that the local operations required to compute \rev{$\cP_{\cK_i^*}$} as in \eqref{eq:pock-pd-2-theta}, and $\prox{\rho_i}$ and $\grad f_i$ as in \eqref{eq:pock-pd-2-x} can be completed between two ticks of the clock for all $i\in\cN$ and $k\geq 0$; and every time the clock ticks a communication round with instantaneous messaging between neighboring nodes takes place subject to Assumption~\ref{assump:communication_general}. \rev{Let $q_k\in\integers_+$ denotes the number of communication rounds at iteration $k\geq 0$.} Suppose that for each $k\geq 0$ there exists $\cR^k(\cdot)=[\cR_i^k(\cdot)]_{i\in\cN}$ such that $\cR_i^k(\cdot)$ can be computed with local information available to node $i\in\cN$, and decentralized computation of $\cR^k$ requires $q_k$ communication rounds.
 Furthermore, we assume that there exist $\Gamma>0$ and ${\beta}\in (0,1)$ such that for all $k\geq 0$, { } \end{assumption} {Now we briefly talk about such operators.
 Let $V^t\in\reals^{|\cN|\times|\cN|}$ be a matrix encoding the topology of $\cG^t=(\cN,\cE^t)$ in some way for $t\in\integers_+$.
 We define $W^{t,s}\triangleq V^tV^{t-1}...V^{s+1}$ for any $t,s\in\integers_+$ such that $t\geq s+1$.
 For directed time-varying graph ${\cG^t}$, set $V^t\in\reals^{|\cN|\times |\cN|}$ {as follows: for each $i\in\cN$,}}